I joined Bath Spa in 2003, first teaching Cultural Studies and since 2009, English and Cultural Studies. I was awarded the title of Reader in 2016.

-Throughout the past few years I have developed the study of Crime Fiction as a valid and exciting area of academic study and research.
-I started the Crime Fiction Strand in English Literature three years ago and now run a 2nd year module Crime Fiction and a 3rd year module Crime Fiction in the Contemporary World, both of which have proved enormously successful and popular.
+I have developed the study of Crime Fiction as a valid and exciting area of academic study and research.
+I started the Crime Fiction Strand in English Literature and ran a 2nd year module Crime Fiction and a 3rd year module Crime Fiction in the Contemporary World, both of which have proved enormously successful and popular.

 My research on the crime writer Patricia Highsmith is internationally recognised.
 My 2011 monograph Anxiety and Evil in the Writings of Patricia Highsmith (Ashgate) has been called ‘the first properly academic study of this underrated author.’
 This text has been adopted as set reading in Universities across the United States.
 On the strength of this, I was invited by Dr Janice Allen (Journal editor) to guest edit a volume of the prestigious ‘Clues’ journal, ‘Patricia Highsmith: A Re-evaluation’, to mark the twentieth anniversary of Highsmith’s death.
 This volume was published in November 2015.